-Sectional: Saturday of IHSA Week 39 -Saturday, April 6, 2024 (held virtually) State Final: Friday of IHSA Week 42- Friday, April 26, 2024 (in-person)
+Sectional: Saturday of IHSA Week 39 -Saturday, April 5, 2025 (held virtually) State Final: Friday of IHSA Week 42- Friday, April 25, 2025 (in-person at Heartland Community College)

 B. The state shall be divided into sectionals.
 The number of competing schools, geographical location, and the number of entries shall be the primary factor in the determination of number and boundary lines for these sectionals.
 Sectionals contests will be conducted virtually.
 Sectional assignments shall be posted on the IHSA website.
 The State Final Contest will be held at Heartland Community College.